-- Provides you with more counter space.
+- They provide you with more counter space.
 Considering that the sink covers no part of your counter, you will have all the counter space to yourself.

 - They are versatile.
-They give you more installation options and have many materials to choose from, like stainless steel, copper, or porcelain.
+They give you more installation options and have many materials to choose from, such as stainless steel, copper, or porcelain

-On the other hand, the downsides of undermount sinks are:
+On the other hand, there are downsides of undermount sinks:

-- Requires more solid countertops to support its weight
+- They require more solid countertops to support their weight

-- Occupies much space that you prefer to utilize for storage
+- They occupy space that you may prefer to utilize for storage

 - They are more challenging to install and replace